 A Notice of Deficiency requires the filing of a Petition in the United States Tax Court within 90 days of the date listed on the Notice of Deficiency.
 Because the United States Tax Court is a legislative court as opposed to a constitutional court, the jurisdiction of the United States Tax Court is strictly limited to that 90 day period.
 If you do not timely or properly file a Petition in the United States Tax Court within the 90 day period, the United States Tax Court cannot hear your case.

 If you have received a Notice of Deficiency from the IRS, please immediately call IRS Trouble Solvers, LLC.
 When he was an attorney for the IRS, Mr. Sheehan regularly represented the United States government in the United States Tax Court.
 Since leaving the government in 1991, tax lawyer Patrick T. Sheehan has successfully represented many taxpayers before the IRS in the United States Tax Court.

 If you have received a Notice of Deficiency from the IRS, immediate action is required.
 The IRS Trouble Solvers™ stand ready to assist with your Notice of Deficiency.
-Call Us Before the IRS Calls You!®
+Your BEST bet to resolve your IRS Debt!®